Sectorial descent for wrapped Fukaya categories

 A \emph{Weinstein $k$-handle} of dimension $2n$ ($0\leq k\leq n$) is a germ of a Liouville cobordism near a point $p$ at which $Z$ vanishes and in a neighborhood of which $Z$ is gradient-like for a function $\phi$ having a Morse critical point of index $k$ at $p$.
 The \emph{standard Weinstein $k$-handle} is (the germ near zero of)

-A general Weinstein $k$-handle need not be locally modelled on this standard Weinstein $k$-handle, however it can always be canonically deformed to it \cite[Proof of Lemma 6.6]{girouxpardon}.
+A general Weinstein $k$-handle need not be locally modelled on this standard Weinstein $k$-handle, however it can always be canonically deformed to it (we will not use this result logically, and we do not know a reference except in the case $k=n$ \cite[Lemma 6.6]{girouxpardon}).
 The fundamentals of Morse theory (reordering of critical values, handle cancellation, handle slides, etc.) for Weinstein handles were developed by Cieliebak--Eliashberg \cite{cieliebakeliashberg}.

 Coupled Weinstein handles were introduced more recently by Eliashberg--Ganatra--Lazarev \cite{eliashbergganatralazarev}.
 A \emph{coupled Weinstein $(k,\ell)$-handle} ($0\leq\ell\leq k\leq n$) is a Weinstein $k$-handle together with a (germ of) Lagrangian submanifold $L$ passing through $p$ such that $Z$ is tangent to $L$ and the restriction of $\phi$ to $L$ has a Morse critical point of index $\ell$.
 The \emph{standard coupled Weinstein $(k,\ell)$-handle} is given by